ryankenney/TrivialMarkdownViewer/README.md

 In this approach, we have a single html file (index.html), which takes a query parameter of "?md=" to specify the document to view.

-There is a full example of this approach here under "demo-local-filesystem" of this repo.
+There is a full example of this approach [here](http://ryankenney.github.io/TrivialMarkdownViewer/demo-pure-markdown/README.md.html).

 Approach 2: Write Markdown in Thinly Wrapped HTML Files
 --------------------